GrinonBarrett/Taksidos/Core Rules/Creatures/Skritterfalk.md

 **Unarmed Attacks**;

- • Venomous Bite: The teryxethysar may use its beak to bite or peck a foe it is brawling.
+ • Venomous Bite: The skritterfalk may use its beak to bite or peck a foe it is brawling.
 This is a melee biting attack.
 Instead of inflicting a wound, it has managed to affect the foe with its psychoactive venom.
 A ceitical hit is treated as a toxic attack.

- • Claws: The teryxethysar may use a claw to strike a foe within 1 foot.
+ • Claws: The skritterfalk may use a claw to strike a foe within 1 foot.
 This is a melee cutting attack.
 A foe gains a bonus to their defense against the attack equal to their current hitpoints.

 -----